• Skip to primary navigation

 There are limits on how long you have to file a case (known as the “statute of limitations”).
 While you may have up to seven years from the time of the accident to bring a defective vehicle case, time limits are shorter for other types of cases.
 Some accidents have limitations of a year or less.
 You should see an attorney as soon as possible in order to protect your rights.
 Your attorney can help you file your case within the deadlines in the appropriate court.

 Have you or someone you love been involved in an accident caused by a vehicle defect?
 Are you uncertain about the cause of the accident and need help investigating?
-The car accident attorneys at the Babcock Law Firm are prepared to help you through your Colorado car accident case.
+The car accident attorneys at Babcock Tucker are prepared to help you through your Colorado car accident case.

 Contact us today for a free consultation.